opendaylight/releng-builder/docs/jenkins.rst

       </tr>
       <tr>
         <td colspan="4">
-          CentOS 7 build minion configured with OpenJDK 1.7 (Java7) and OpenJDK 1.8 (Java8) along with all the other components and libraries needed for building any current OpenDaylight project.
-This is the label that is used for all basic verify, merge and daily builds for projects.
+          CentOS 7 build minion (deprecated) previously configured with older Java toolchains.
+New projects should use Ubuntu 22.04 or CentOS Stream 8 builder labels.
+Java 17 is the current default; Java 11 remains for legacy builds only.
         </td>
       </tr>